4d/4d-for-ios/docs/Data-Formatter-Create.md

 ## Open mobile project

-Open the Task Management.4dbase with 4D. and go to File > open > Mobile Project... to open the **Tasks**
+Open the Task Management.4dbase with 4D and go to File > open > Mobile Project... to open the **Tasks**

-Finally go to the **Labels & Icons section** in the project editor.
-All your formatters are available for the different field types you defined previously in the different formatter manifest.json files:
+Next, go to the **Labels & Icons section** in the project editor.
+All of your formatters are available for the different field types you  previously defined in the different formatter manifest.json files:

 * Select the **integerToString** formatter for the **Job field**
 * Select the **textToString** formatter for the **Country field**